IEEE 1451.4™-2004 MANUFACTURER ID

 The IEEE Registration Authority issues the manufacturer ID, to guarantee that it is unique to a manufacturer and publishes the list of existing IEEE 1451.4 manufacturer ID's.

 Please search the public listing to determine whether your Organization has already been issued an assignment.
-If so, you may email us to obtain contact information for the assignment.
-If a new assignment is required, a Usage Percentage Letter must be submitted.
+If a hexadecimal version is preferred, please view the IEEE 1451.4 Manufacturer data file.

 - Complete and submit the Manufacturer ID application by fax or mail.
 Applications expire after 30 days.

 - Any questions regarding your application will be sent via email to the REQUESTOR.